whiteSHADOW1234/PetCam/README.md

-# Real-time Webcam Streaming with WebRTC
+# PetCam: A Real-time Webcam Streaming with WebRTC
 This project demonstrates a real-time webcam streaming application using WebRTC for video and audio transmission.
 It consists of a server, an "open-cam" client (the source of the webcam stream), and a "server-view" client (a web page to display the stream).

 ## Features